Vanmoriel/ALittleEvolution/README.md

 ## Difficulties
 ### Sound
-The first problem was connected with the AudioIn function.
+The first problem was connected with the **AudioIn function**.
 It does not always correcly work, so trying multiple times the issue has been detected:
 ```
 This uses the getUserMedia/ Stream API, which is not supported by certain
 browsers.Access in Chrome browser is limited to localhost and https, but